-Because of limited budget and space, the library cannot provide all materials that are requested.
-Therefore, interlibrary loan is used to obtain from other libraries those materials that are beyond the scope of this library's collection.
-In return for utilizing interlibrary loan to satisfy the needs of our patrons, The Dubai Medical College for Girls and Dubai Pharmacy College for Girls Library agrees to lend its materials to other libraries through the same interlibrary loan network and try to have its current holdings listed in a tool that is accessible by other libraries.
-The library may charge the patron whatever the cost may occur to obtain the library materials through Interlibrary loan.
-DMCG/DPCG Library has established contractual agreements with 7 national and international libraries
+- Because of limited budget and space, the library cannot provide all materials that are requested.
+Therefore, interlibrary loan is used to obtain from other libraries those materials that are beyond the scope of this library's collection. - In return for utilizing interlibrary loan to satisfy the needs of our patrons, The Dubai Medical and Dubai Pharmacy Colleges Library agrees to lend its materials to other libraries through the same interlibrary loan network, and to make an effort to have its current holdings listed in a tool that is accessible by other libraries throughout the state.